otraore/space-shooter/README.md

 # web

-run `make html` if you want to compile and run for web using wasm
+run `make web` if you want to compile and run for web using wasm

 # preview
 As of 5/28/2020